philbertshea/tp/docs/UserGuide.md

 Format: `del -i INDEX`

 * Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The indexList refers to the indexList number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The indexList **must be a positive integer** 1, 2, 3, …​

 Examples:
 * `list` followed by `del -i 2` deletes the 2nd person in the address book.